Excel Waterfall Charts: How To Create One That Doesn't Suck

 You only need to select a single cell in your data and insert the Zebra BI Charts for Office add-in.
 Use the chart slider to get to the waterfall chart, use the custom calculation "Result" on the first and last entry, and Zebra BI will do the rest.

 You will see the automatically calculated variances and highlighted differences.
-But, most importantly, no matter how many charts you have, they are all inserted within the same visual and also automatically scaled between each other which immediately puts the data into the right perspective.
+Most importantly, no matter how many charts you have, they are all inserted within the same visual and automatically scaled between each other, which immediately puts the data into the right perspective.

 Now, it's your turn

-Impress everyone with your advanced waterfall chart: insert Zebra BI for Office for free.
+Impress everyone with your advanced waterfall chart: try Zebra BI for Office for free.